 The Film Production program at Southern Adventist University is designed for people who want to become top-notch filmmakers.
 Whether your interest is directing, producing, cinematography, post production, or writing for the screen, we have the equipment, facilities, and know-how to help get your career started.
-While attending the program enrolled, you will get hands on experience with lights, cameras, actors, editing tools, writing methods and much more.
+While enrolled, you will get hands on experience with lights, cameras, actors, editing tools, writing methods and much more.
 Story is always king, so students learn how to share visual narratives that matter, and in ways that uplift the Creator.

 What can I do with a degree in film production?

 Graduates can land jobs all over the entertainment industry, or even continue studying the art form in graduate school.
-Alumni from the School of Visual Art and Design have gone on to find successful jobs as independent producers, cinematographers, writers, and directors, editors, assistant directors, media pastors, television camera operators, motion designers and even photographers.
+Alumni from the School of Visual Art and Design have gone on to find successful jobs as independent producers, cinematographers, writers, directors, editors, assistant directors, media pastors, television camera operators, motion designers and even photographers.
 If you like telling stories through pictures and sound, working in a collaborative environment, and are good at troubleshooting everything from a script to a smoke machine, film production could be the ideal career for you.